GeekRRK/CodeSnippets/README.md

 # CodeSnippets

-These are some code snippets used frequently.
+These are some code snippets used frequently, powerful, elegant or known as black magic.